wssimms/gssquared/Docs/Compatibility.md

 ## Karateka (Brutal Deluxe crack)

-seems to be working quite well!
+seems to be working quite well! (fixed inability to run by updating joystick code)

 ## Alien Typhoon